-The paper makes a limited number of specific recommendations (paras 42-46), including:
+The paper further highlights a series of steps that could be set in train across the Church (paras 28-36), including:

-- a) the creation of a culture where some form of pastoral supervision and reflective practice is the norm; - b) IME Phases 1 & 2: expectations and formation in wellbeing: training needs to prepare both ordinands and clergy for 21st century ministry, embedding good practices; - c) Appointments to Posts and Licensing Services: sufficient clarity and realism in the content and scope of Parish Profiles and Role Descriptions, with ongoing reviews of both (including in MDR); and a recommendation to the House of Bishops that resources be provided for use at Licensing and Induction services to highlight the commitment of Bishop and people to the minister's care and wellbeing; - d) Ministerial Development Review: the value and further potential in MDR, to use Parish Profiles/Role Descriptions as a resource for ongoing reflection and review, developing greater consistency across dioceses to assure quality and sharing of good practice, with ministers being encouraged to reflect on their own care and wellbeing, with more effective signposting and follow-up from MDRs to give confidence that the minister has been heard. - e) Sharing good practice: we encourage all involved, especially at national level, to share learning and resources, including via online presence/social media.

-Implementation and an Act of Synod
+- a) The Church of England to establish a culture where some form of pastoral supervision and reflective practice is the norm across the board: a structured process where clergy regularly and frequently take time out to reflect on their experiences; - b) IME 1-7: expectations and formation in wellbeing: training needs to prepare both ordinands and the newly ordained for 21st century ministry, embedding good practices into their lives, in IME 1-3 and in 4-7; - c) Appointments to post and Licensing services: greater clarity on mutual expectations and responsibilities in Parish Profiles and Role Descriptions, with ongoing reviews of both (including in MDR); and a recommendation to the House of Bishops/Liturgical Commission that resources be provided for use at Licensing and Induction services to highlight the commitment of Bishop and people to the minister's care and wellbeing; - d) Ministerial Development Review should use Parish Profiles/Role Descriptions as a resource for review, develop greater consistency across dioceses to assure quality and sharing of good practice in MDR, ministers to be encouraged to reflect on their own care and wellbeing within MDR, with more effective signposting and follow-up from MDRs. - e) Sharing good practice: encourage all involved, especially at national level, to share learning and resources via online presence/social media. - f) An Act of Synod and further Implementation.
+The paper proposes that: the Covenant be made an Act of Synod, and the paper be debated and adopted in every Diocesan Synod by the end of July 2020; Diocesan Synods be invited to ask PCCs (and Deanery Synods) to consider and adopt the Covenant within the next two years; each Diocesan Bishop be invited to sponsor a Clergy Study Day on Care and Wellbeing with the next eighteen months; within the next two years, each Diocese, TEI and the NCIs to report back to a new Clergy Wellbeing Monitoring Group (established by General Synod) on progress made; and the Monitoring Group to bring an update report to General Synod by February 2022 with any further proposals for ongoing implementation.